Wildlander-mod/Support/Docs/SSEFAQ.md

 -   Your PC being below the minimum requirements to play the pack as shown on the install Readme.
 You can try running without a ENB from the launcher.
 -   Wildlander folders(or subfolders) being read-only.
 -   Wildlander being on a different drive to skyrim - Only resolution to this is to move Wildlander to same hard drive.
--   Wildlander being installed inside of program files - Move the Wildlander Folder outside of program files.
+-   Wildlander being installed inside of program files - Move the Wildlander folder outside of program files.
 -   Additional mods in skyrim\data folder from previous modding or workshop subscriptions are causing a conflict.
 -   Conflict between AMD drivers and the ENB - only resolution to this is to either roll back until you find working AMD drivers or disable ENB graphics until a working driver is available.
 -   A Corrupt Skyrim installation (to check, launch skyrim from steam and see if it crashes on loading screen)